 The Arts & Science Program continues to house the McMaster Discovery Program.
 The course “Voicing Hamilton” was offered for the second time from Sept. to Dec.
 2012.
 In 2013, Dr. Ann Herring from the Department of Anthropology introduced a new course called “Plagues and the People of Hamilton,” which was offered for three years.
 Patrick Byrne, a graduate of the Arts & Science Program (2011), joined the Discovery Program as Coordinator in 2014.
 In 2016, Professor Anju Joshi, Department of Health, Aging and Society, introduced the course “Diversity and Resiliency: Human Differences and Our Ability to Overcome Challenges.”
 In 2017, she was joined by Marina Bredin, graduate of the Arts & Science Program (2017), as Coordinator.
-In 2018 and 2019, Arts & Science Program graduate (2014) and SST member (2012) Melissa Ricci served as MDP Coordinator, joined by Dr. Kimberley Dej from the School of Interdisciplinary Science, who introduced yet a new course: “Diving In: An Interdisciplinary Exploration of Water.”
-Arts & Science students continued to participate as members of the four-person Student Support Team and contributors to Discovery programming as a whole.
-In 2020-21, Melissa Ricci has continued as MDP Coordinator and has worked with the Advisory Committee to develop programming appropriate for a year in which regular plans have been disrupted by the pandemic.
+Since 2018, Arts & Science Program graduate (2014) and SST member (2012) Melissa Ricci has served as MDP Coordinator.
+In 2018, Dr. Kimberley Dej from the School of Interdisciplinary Sciences introduced yet a new course: “Diving In: An Interdisciplinary Exploration of Water.”
+Arts & Science students have continued to participate as members of the Student Support Team and contributors to Discovery programming as a whole.
+In 2020-21, Melissa Ricci worked with the Advisory Committee to develop programming appropriate for a year in which regular plans were disrupted by the pandemic.
+In 2021, the new course offering is “Rediscovering Hamilton through Community.”

 McMaster Discovery Program Advisory Committee